Published: 16 Apr 2020

 2. Why UAT is essential for your business?

-7. What are UAT Testing best practices?
+8. What are UAT best practices?

-8. Types of UAT Testing Businesses Should Know
+9. Types of UAT Businesses Should Know

 In the software product development process, software testing plays an important role as it ensures and upholds the software product quality.
 The various phases of this software testing are Unit testing, Integration testing, System testing, Acceptance testing and interestingly, the last phase of software testing, which is named UAT or User Acceptance Testing.
 It has a significant role in this entire automation software testing process.